 A contract manager is assigned to manage each contract and answer questions.
 To find out who your contract manager is, call 612-348-4071.

 Standards and policies are outlined in a human services and public health contracting guide.
-Contracting guide 2017 (PDF).
+View the contracting guide (PDF).

 Financial documents typically requested include:

 A tailored Excel workbook (XLS) is available for providers to adapt for their use when submitting budgets.
 For help adapting the workbook, contact your contract manager.

 Contracts contain performance targets and require providers to routinely report their progress toward meeting those targets.
 Performance targets are designed in collaboration with providers to be SMART: specific, measurable, attainable, relevant and time-bound.
 For questions about performance targets or reporting, contact your contract manager.